 Pregnant women require about 71 grams of protein per day.
 A cup of milk or an ounce of red meat contains about 10 grams of protein.
 Good sources of protein include lean meats, poultry, fish, dried beans, lentils, nuts, eggs, and cheese.
 Avoid unpasteurized, soft cheeses such as Brie and jalisco.
 Also, avoid raw or rare meats, as these might contain bacteria that could harm your infant.
 Finally, avoid fish that are high in mercury, such as shark, swordfish, king mackerel, and tilefish.

-Calcium is needed during pregnancy for the formation of the baby's bones and teeth.
-The recommended daily allowance for calcium during pregnancy is 1,000 mg per day (1,300 mg a day if you are younger than 19).
-You can get your calcium from green leafy vegetables, orange juice, milk, yogurt, and cheese.
-Iron You need 27 mg a day when you're pregnant.
+You need 27 mg a day when you're pregnant.
 Fish, poultry, whole grain breads and cereals, green leafy vegetables, legumes, dried fruits, eggs, liver, and red meat are all good sources of iron.
-Most women take iron supplements in the second and third trimesters, but if you eat a diet rich in iron you may not require these supplements.
+Most women take iron supplements in the second and third trimesters, but if you Eat a diet rich in iron you may not require these supplements.

 Prenatal Vitamins and Mineral Supplements